KolmogorovLab/Severus/README.md

 * `--vntr-bed` path to bed file for tandem repeat regions (must be ordered)

 * `--phasing-vcf` path to vcf file used for phasing (must for the haplotype specific SV calling)

-* `--max-read-error` maximum base alignment error for read [0.005].
-Setting to `0.05` is recommended for ONT R9 data.

 * `--min-support` minimum number of reads supporting a breakpoint [3]